 Philadelphia Phillies' Phillie Phanatic

 Although an exact figure hasn’t been reported, the Phillie Phanatic is one of the highest-paid mascots and earns a six-figure salary, according to the International Business Times.
-He can command big bucks because he’s one of the most well-known mascots out there, which means he’s worth more in terms of merchandising and advertising.
-Although his overall pay isn’t known, the MLB mascot earns $600 per hour for appearances outside of games, ESPN reported.
+This mascot can command big bucks because the Phillie Phanatic is one of the most well-known mascots out there, which means he’s worth more in terms of merchandising and advertising.
+Although this mascot’s overall pay isn’t known, he earns $600 per hour for appearances outside of games, ESPN reported.

 Pittsburgh Penguins' Iceburgh